cailloumajor/update-gh-repos-secrets/README.md

 ## Inputs

 Required options are taken from environment variables, as below.
+The environment variables are expected to be provided from a `.env` file.

 * `AUTH_TOKEN`: the GitHub PAT with following permissions
   * "Metadata" repository permissions (read);